Who We Are

-The Island Food Network cultivates food initiatives, shares knowledge, and connects food actors.
-We envision a vibrant, healthful, just, and resilient food system that serves as a lever for transformation in our communities.
+The Island Food Network supports food initiatives, cultivates food knowledge, connects food leaders, and advocates for food systems change.
+We envision a healthful, inclusive, just, and resilient food system that serves as a lever for transformation and growth.
 We value working collaboratively across sectors, with careful consideration for our environmental impact, and respect for Mi’kmaw and other Indigenous ways of knowing, being, and doing.

 Jody Nelson serves as the Network Coordinator for the IFN (as part of her role as the Cape Breton Community Food Coordinator for the Ecology Action Centre).
 She also runs LocalMotive Farm, where she grows a range of colourful vegetables along with two kids.

 Jody believes that nutritious, sustainably-produced food is a basic need and right.
 Beyond necessity, sharing in growing, preparing, and eating food can be the glue that holds a community together.
 This interest motivated her to complete a degree in Agriculture, with a focus on food security, international development, and organic production.

 Originally from the Ottawa Valley in Ontario, Kailea Pedley has lived in Pipers Glen, Inverness County, since 2014.
 Together with her husband, she operates Patchwood Farm – a small-scale, off-grid farm embracing the principles of permaculture and restoration agriculture.
 Kailea works off-farm as Program Manager of the Cape Breton Local Immigration Partnership, a collaborative community initiative designed to improve newcomer settlement and integration outcomes in Cape Breton by fostering welcoming communities.
 Kailea holds a BAH in Political Studies and Global Development Studies and an MSc in Rural Planning and Development.
 She has a diverse background that includes experience living and working in El Salvador, the United Kingdom, China, and New Zealand.